RickMoynihan/lambdalounge-website/_posts/2019-05-21-fsharp-signal-processing.md

 (See MadLab's [announcement][PlantNomaAnnouncement] for more details.)

 We'll be learning about Audio Synthesis in F# with [John Stovin][johnstovin].
 This is a re-run of his very popular workshop at F# Exchange this year, and should be lots of fun!
+This meeting is brought to you in collaboration with the
+[Manchester F# User Group][fsharp].

 Planning for the usual 7pm (doors open a little earlier, we aim to start by 7:05pm), but do keep an eye out for any changes, as it's a slightly new setup.